thejasonlee/twitter_clone/TESTING.md

 password with a min of 5 characters and a max of 30 characters<br>
 password confirmation with a min of 5 characters and a max of 30 characters, must match password

-Upon any failed validation conditions, the same page is rendered and corresponding error msgs are displayed
+Given any failed validation conditions, the same page is rendered and corresponding error msgs are displayed

 #### User Sample Test Run ->